Stop the Price Gouging

 CRACKING DOWN ON THE EGG INDUSTRY'S EXCUSES

-In January 2023, egg prices spiked abruptly: up to an astounding 150% nationwide.
-Dominant companies blamed avian flu and inflation, and while these issues caused real problems for farmers and consumers, our team looked closely at the numbers and saw that the math didn’t add up
+In 2022, egg prices more than doubled for consumers — going from $1.32 to $3.95 for a dozen large Grade A eggs.
+Dominant companies blamed avian flu and inflation for this 300 percent increase, and while these issues caused real problems for farmers and consumers, our team looked closely at the numbers and saw that the math didn’t add up

 According to their own financial statements, Cal-Maine, which controls 20% of the market, increased its gross profit margins five-fold after drastically raising the price of its eggs.
 Meanwhile, the company reported no cases of avian flu and their production costs had gone up only marginally.